jxnblk/ejsx/README.md

 </html>
 ```

-Run the ejsx command and pipe the output to an HTML file.
+Run the ejsx command and write the output to an HTML file.

 ```sh
 ejsx components > index.html